sabarlowe/SubVis/README.md

     sequence alignment.

 #### Getting started (for Windows):
-    1. Install R Studio (R version  version 3.1.1 or later).
+    1. Install R Studio (R version  version 3.3.0 or later).
-    2. Install required R packages: shiny
+    2. Install required R packages (and any dependencies):
-            Biostrings
+            'shiny'
+            'Biostrings'
     3. Download the SubVis folder (source code and test files).
-    4. Change the current working directory to the SubVis folder OR open ui.R in the SubVis folder.
+    4. Create a new SubVis project in RStudio by going to File --> New Project... --> Existing Directory and then selecting the SubVis directory.
     5. From the command line, source ui.R with the source() command.
         Example:  source('C:/Users/sabarlowe/Desktop/SubVis/ui.R')
     6. From the command line, execute the app with the runApp() command.